DataCueCo/slate/source/index.html.md

 > The above command returns a 204 response code

-Record logins by a user on your website, if the user login is cached, you do not need to fire this event when the user returns.
+Record a login event by a user on your website, if the user login is cached, you do not need to fire this event when the user returns.

 ### Request parameters